This Marvel Champions review was made after playing the game 9 times.

 I don’t see any Marvel fan disliking this game.
 Even if you’re not a Marvel fan, I’d still check this one out if you’re looking for a good 2-3 player card game.
 I’d even recommend this to people who don’t like the LCG model since there is plenty of replay value in the core box and, if you decide later on that you want a new hero or villain, you can just buy it and be good to go.

 Marvel Champions exceeded my expectations and it should only get better with future hero and scenario packs.
-I don’t like it quite as much as The Lord of the Rings: The Card Game (one of my favorite two-player co-ops), but that’s because I like that theme more and I prefer the adventure feel of that game over the one-off battles in this one.
+I don’t like it quite as much as The Lord of the Rings: The Card Game (one of my top two-player cooperative games), but that’s because I like that theme more and I like that it has a true adventure game feel.
 I sure am happy that I now own both of them, though!

 Update: Marvel Champions is #1 on the Best Cooperative Board Games of 2019 list!

 Update 2: It also made it onto the Best Cooperative Board Games Ever list!